Rodkast/Net-Scanner/README.md

 ## About Net-Scanner

-**Net-Scanner** Is essentially a Python script that runs an ARP Scan in order to find connecected devices in our Network
+**Net-Scanner**, is essentially a Python script that runs an ARP Scan in order to find connecected devices in our Network